j-machuca/conquering-responsive-layouts-challenges/README.md

 ### Solutions

 1. Added width property to `.intro-content` class
-2. Removed the height property from the container.
+2. Removed the `height` property and added `padding:2rem` from the container.